osg-htc/user-documentation/documentation/htc_workloads/workload_planning/preparing-to-scale-up.md

 **As always, reviewing the HTCondor `log` file from past jobs is a great way to learn about the resource needs of your jobs.** Optimizing the resources requested for each job may help your job run faster and achieve more throughput.

-Save the HTCondor `log` files from your jobs.
-HTCondor will report the memory, disk, and cpu usage of your jobs at the end of this file.
+HTCondor will report
+the memory, disk, and cpu usage of your jobs at the end of the HTCondor `.log` file.
 The amount of each resource requested in the submit file is listed under the "Request" column and information about the amount of each resource actually utilized to complete the job is provided in the "Usage" column.

 For example: